uselesstechjunks/leetcode/docs/source/dsalgo.rst

 * Shortest path in a graph (Dijkstra’s algorithm).
 * Detect cycle in an undirected graph (union-find).

+More Problems:

+* You are given a directed graph where each node represents a city and edges represent roads between them with a time cost.
+Find the smallest time to travel between two given cities, but you can use a "shortcut" road that reduces the time of any one edge to zero.
+* A maze is represented as a grid.
+Each cell is either walkable or a wall.
+Find the minimum number of walls you must break to create a path from the top-left corner to the bottom-right corner.
+* You are given a graph with nn nodes and mm edges, where each edge has a weight.
+Determine if there exists a subset of edges such that the graph becomes a tree and the sum of weights is odd.
+* You are tasked to partition a graph into two subgraphs such that the difference in the number of nodes between the two subgraphs is minimized.
+* In a large social network graph, find the smallest group of people (nodes) such that every other person in the network is directly connected to at least one person in this group.
+* Find the longest path in a Directed Acyclic Graph (DAG) where all nodes must be visited exactly once.
+* Given a weighted undirected graph, find the number of distinct Minimum Spanning Trees (MSTs) that can be formed.
+* You are given a graph where each node has a value.
+Find the largest sum of values that can be obtained by traversing from a given start node to an end node while following the graph’s edges.
+* You are given a directed graph representing a city's one-way road system.
+Each node represents an intersection, and each edge represents a road.
+Due to construction, one road (edge) can be closed.
+Determine whether the city remains fully connected (i.e., you can still reach all intersections from any starting intersection) if any one road is removed.
+* You are given an undirected graph representing a set of servers connected by cables.
+A server is considered critical if removing it causes some servers to become disconnected.
+Find all the critical servers in the graph.
+* A company wants to install a messaging system in its office building.
+The building is represented as a weighted undirected graph, where nodes are rooms and edges are connections between rooms.
+Messages can only travel over edges.
+Determine the minimum set of edges to remove such that there is no path between two specific rooms while keeping the rest of the graph connected.
+* You are given a directed acyclic graph (DAG) where each node represents a task, and each edge (u, v) means task u must be completed before task v.
+Multiple workers are available to work on tasks simultaneously.
+Each task takes exactly 1 unit of time to complete.
+Calculate the minimum time required to complete all tasks.
+* Given a grid with n rows and m columns, each cell is either land (1) or water (0).
+You can traverse only horizontally or vertically.
+A bridge can be built between two pieces of land separated by water if the Manhattan distance between them is 1.
+Determine the minimum number of bridges needed to connect all pieces of land into a single connected component.
+* A tournament is represented as a directed graph, where each edge (u, v) means team u defeated team v.
+Some match results are missing, represented as missing edges.
+Determine if it is possible to orient the missing edges such that the resulting graph is still a tournament.
+* You are given an undirected graph representing a city's sewer system, where nodes are sewer junctions and edges are pipes connecting them.
+Certain pipes are old and at risk of breaking.
+Find the minimum number of new pipes that need to be added to ensure that no single pipe failure disconnects any part of the system.
+* You are given a weighted undirected graph representing a network of computers.
+Some edges are "critical" (important for connectivity), and some are "pseudo-critical" (important but can be replaced by other edges).
+Write an algorithm to classify each edge as critical, pseudo-critical, or neither.

 5. Recursion and Backtracking
 ---------------------------------------------------------------------------------
 Key Concepts: Base case, recursive stack, pruning.